-- The southern portion of the triangular block bounded by Seminole Street to the north, Stillwell Avenue to the east, and Eastchester Road to the west. - An area roughly bounded by Pelham Parkway South to the north, Eastchester Road to the east, the fence shared with the NYPD Bronx 49 Precinct to the south, and an internal access road running north-south between Pelham Parkway South and Seminole Avenue to the west. - An area roughly coterminous with the property lines of Block 4205, Lot 40 that fronts on Eastchester Road to the east. - A partial block north of Morris Park Avenue located between Seminole Avenue to the east and Tenbroeck Avenue to the west.
+• The southern portion of the triangular block bounded by Seminole Street to the north, Stillwell Avenue to the east, and Eastchester Road to the west.

+- An area roughly bounded by Pelham Parkway South to the north, Eastchester Road to the east, the fence shared with the NYPD Bronx 49 Precinct to the south, and an internal access road running north-south between Pelham Parkway South and Seminole Avenue to the west. - An area roughly coterminous with the property lines of Block 4205, Lot 40 that fronts on Eastchester Road to the east. - A partial block north of Morris Park Avenue located between Seminole Avenue to the east and Tenbroeck Avenue to the west.

 C4-3 is a medium-density commercial district that allows a range of commercial uses as well as residential and community facility uses.
 C4-3 districts permit a maximum commercial FAR of 3.40 and a community facility FAR of 4.80.
 For C4-3 districts, the residence district equivalent is R6.
 As a result, any residences within a C4-3 district must comply with the bulk regulations of this residence district and, where inclusionary housing is mapped, with the requirements of the MIH program.
-Height and setback regulations for non-residential buildings in C4-3 districts are governed by a Sky Exposure Plane behind which the building must be located.
-In C4-3 districts, the Sky Exposure Plane begins at a height of 60 feet above the street line.
+Height and setback regulations for non-residential buildings in C4-3 districts, the Sky Exposure Plane begins at a height of 60 feet above the street line.
 C4-3 districts permit, as-of-right, a wide range of retail and commercial uses including offices, business services, larger retail establishments such as department stores, and some entertainment uses.
 For general commercial uses, as listed in PRC-B, off-street parking is required for every 400 square feet of floor area.